 3) It looks like the All-Star break did Brock Boeser some good.
 In five games since having a week off, Boeser has scored three times and his goal on Saturday against Calgary -- just like his goal last Saturday in Denver -- looked like Boeser from his rookie season.
 He's finding himself with the puck on his stick and with time and space to pick his target.
 That's when he's at his best.
 Late in the second period Saturday with the teams at four skaters aside, Elias Pettersson entered the Calgary zone on left wing, circled the net, drew a couple of Calgary defenders to him and then slid the puck across the slot to Boeser in the left circle.
 With his head up, he patiently picked out his spot and ripped a wrist shot past Flames netminder David Rittich.
 Boeser is now up to 19 goals on the season and seems to be energized for the home stretch with 26 games to go.
 He didn't get a chance to play in meaningful games in his rookie season, but he looks to be fully embracing the opportunity now.
 Starting with a hattrick in St. Louis on December 9th, Boeser has 13 goals in his last 25 games.
 He had a season-high 15 shot attempts on Saturday with seven hitting the target.

-5) Recognizing that it is awfully premature to think about playoff match-ups for the Vancouver Canucks, but *IF* they get in and *IF* they draw the Calgary Flames in the opening round, the Canucks have given the Flames something to think about.
-After Saturday's win, the Canucks have taken three of the first four meetings between the teams.
-Following a split of a home and home series in the opening week of the season, the Canucks have eked out wins in overtime (3-2 in Calgary on December 29th) and a shootout (on Saturday).
-Now, if the Canucks and Flames played Saturday's game seven times, I'd most definitely put my money on the Flames coming out on top at least four times.
+5) It seems awfully premature to think about playoff match-ups for the Vancouver Canucks, but *IF* they get in and *IF* they draw the Calgary Flames in the opening round, the Canucks have given the Flames something to think about winning three of the first four meetings between the teams.
+After splitting a home and home series in the opening week, the Canucks have eked out wins in overtime (3-2 in Calgary on December 29th) and a shootout (on Saturday).
+Now, if the Canucks and Flames played Saturday's game seven times, I'd most definitely put my money on the Flames winning four of them.
 They were the better team for much of the night and the vast amount of time the home team spent in its own zone would certainly be a concern to the Canucks.
 While they're separated by 17 points in the standings, the Canucks have found a way to keep the Flames top scorers in check for the most part while Elias Pettersson has torn the Flames to shreds with eight points in four meetings.
 If any team in the league should be starting to get a read on the Canucks rookie, it would seemingly be a Calgary team that has faced him four times now.
 But Pettersson had two assists Saturday and now has 4+4=8 of his 25+25=50 on the season against the Flames.
 Elias Lindholm had one of the Calgary goals on Saturday set up by Johnny Gaudreau and Sean Monahan.
 That trio has 6+7=13 in the four games against the Canucks.
 The teams will meet -- at least -- one more time this season on March 23rd at Rogers Arena.